 All of the gigs I have accepted have been great.
 There have been small issues with some of them.
 One of my clients is a little hard to get hold of.
 Another changes his mind about what he wants, often after I have already put hours of work into something.
 He always pays for the revisions.
 This behaviour is not unusual when dealing with clients of any kind.
 For the most part, though, it is enjoyable.

 As with cycle courier apps, these freelance gig platforms have issues.
 One of the problems with Upwork is the sheer volume of work added daily.
-If you are not careful, you can become target fixated.
+If you are not careful, you can become target fixated, spending hours watching for new jobs.
 The other is the tone of clients posts.
 Some of them can be very demeaning.

-Five top tips to improve your Upwork experience
+Five top tips for a positive Upwork experience

 - Have an end game in mind